• Blog

 Enter your email address and zip code to find contractors in your area

-Guide for HOAs: How to Choose the Best Roofing Material for Your Condo
+Guide for HOAs: How to Choose a Roofing Material for Your Condominium

 decra metal roofing hoa approved roof

-To assist HOA board members in making an informed decision for their community, this guide will cover key factors to consider when evaluating roofing materials, including:
+To help HOA board members make an informed decision for their community, this guide covers key factors to consider when evaluating roofing materials, including:

 One of the key concerns for HOAs in roofing for condo complexes is longevity and durability.
 It's not just about maintaining the aesthetic appeal of the building, but also ensuring the structure is secure and can withstand the test of time and weather conditions.
-With roofing, a high-quality finish that requires fewer maintenance issues is often a priority.
-A leaky roof can spell big trouble in terms of both cost and resident satisfaction, so investment in both quality materials and professional installation is important.”- Kelvine Ferrer of Daisy Management
+That’s why investment in both quality materials and professional installation is important.”- Kelvine Ferrer of Daisy Management

 Longevity